 With the recently upgraded Solo Stove 2.0 models, these smokeless fire pits have never been easier to clean out.
 With the new removable ash pan, simply reach in and pull it out, dump it, and return it to the fire pit.
 No more picking up the whole fire pit to shake out the fine ash that used to get trapped inside.

 What we don’t love about the Bonfire

 Requires shorter logs

 If you typically buy your firewood in bundles at the gas station, this may not be a problem for you, but we usually buy our wood by the rick from any random person willing to deliver it by the truckload.
 And we’ve discovered that many of the logs on our wood rack were cut a bit on the long side for our Bonfire.
 We have the kindling cracker for cutting our logs into smaller splits, but that doesn’t help when they’re too long.

 In my opinion, the Bonfire is best for 4-5 people at most.
 Any more than that and the circumference of people surrounding the fire pit will require everyone to be further away from the fire than they’d probably prefer.
 So we will continue using our Yukon for those nights when we have a big group and may only pull out the Bonfire when it’s just our family of 4.

 Not enough ambient heat

-A common complaint among Solo Stove users is the lack of ambient heat transfer coming from their fire pits.
-The airflow and fire ring promote almost a vortex of fire and heat that travel straight up, but not out, from the fire.
+A common complaint among Solo Stove users is the lack of ambient heat transfer coming from their low smoke fire pits.
+The airflow and flame ring promote almost a vortex of fire and heat that travel straight up, but not out, from the fire.
 Standing up near the fire, you’ll definitely enjoy more heat.
 But as soon as you sit down you’ll notice a drop in temperature.